Identifiers/spec/Base128.md

 * Not confusable with other well-known encodings

 ### Relationship to Base32
-Identifiers also specifies a human-driven encoding format for use cases that require human-driven transimssion.
+Identifiers also specifies a human-driven encoding format for use cases that require human-driven transmission.
 Details can be found in the [Base32 Encoding](Base32.md) definition.

 ### Symbol Table
 |pos|char|code|  |pos|char|code|  |pos|char|code|  |pos|char|code|